 The species-overlap algorithm is an alternative approach of inferring evolutionary events from gene phylogenies.
 The only evolutionary information required by such algorithm is a rooted gene tree.
 This method requires neither a fully-resolved species phylogeny, nor reconciliation steps.
 To decide whether a given node represents a speciation or a duplication event, this algorithm employs the level of overlap between species represented under its two descendant nodes.
 In brief, a species-overlap score (SOS) is calculated for every node as the proportion of shared species between child branches over the total number of organisms under the node.
 If the SOS is higher than given threshold, the parental node is mapped as duplication, otherwise as speciation event.
 The best performance of the algorithm has been reported to be associated with the use of a SOS threshold equal to 0.0, so speciation is only assumed if no species overlap is detected between its descendant nodes.This the SOS used in MetaPhOrs.

 MetaPhOrs combines information from multiple strains into single meta-proteome for each species.
-In result, the phylogenetic signals from multiple strains of one species present in given tree are counted multiple times and number of trees in orthology tables may be slightly larger than number of trees retrieved in tree page.
+As a result, the phylogenetic signals from multiple strains of one species present in given tree are counted multiple times and number of trees in orthology tables may be slightly larger than number of trees retrieved in tree page.

 Orthology/paralogy assignments from different trees are combined into a single orthology/paralogy predictions using a consistency-based approach.
 For this a Consistency Score (CS).
 Consistency score ranges from 0 to 1.
 In brief, the closer the value of CS to 1.0, the more confident the prediction.